DFHack modding guide¶

 difficult to read (for a human).
 The second option is the gui/gm-editor

-while the script is active to view help.
+script is active to view help.

 Familiarising yourself with the many structs of the game will help with ideas immensely, and you can always ask for help in the right places.